jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ### Version 1.61 + 1.62
 Fix for item sort names not being updated unless collection existed prior.
 Additional error handling.

+### Version 1.7
+Added ability to have seasonal or temporary lists like for Halloween, Christmas, Oscars etc. Thanks to @cj0r for the idea.
+See example in config file.
+No breaking changes for any older version.

 ## Frequently Asked Questions